mlibrary/design-system-docs/11ty/README.md

 ### Edit site metadata

-Edit site metadata (site name, product name, description, author, contact, url, etc..)

 ```
 src/_data/meta.json
 ```

-This can be used in the markdown and Nunjucks files.
+This data can be used in the markdown and Nunjucks files.
+The following properties are supported:

 <table>
     <thead>